Jill Paton Walsh: Personal life

 Gillian Honorine Mary Bliss was born on 29 April 1937 to John Bliss, an engineer for the BBC who at his death had 363 patents to his name, and Patricia Paula DuBern, a homemaker.

-She went with her mother and siblings to live with grandparents in St Ives, Cornwall, when she was three years old because of the World War II bombings.
+She went with her mother and siblings to live with grandparents in St Ives, Cornwall, when she was three years old, because of the World War II bombings.
 In 1944, after the grandmother had died, Bliss returned to London to live with her mother and her younger siblings, who had returned to London earlier.
 Bliss was educated at St Michael's Convent, North Finchley, London.
 She studied English at St Anne's College, Oxford, graduating in 1959, and lived in Cambridge.

 After graduating, Bliss taught English at Enfield County Grammar School for Girls, but left her position in 1962, as she was expecting her first child.
 In the previous year she had married Antony Edmund Paton Walsh; they settled in Richmond, south-west London, and had one son and two daughters.

 In the early 1970s, Jill met John Rowe Townsend and they began an affair.
 She left her first husband in 1986, when their youngest daughter turned 18.

 Antony did not want a divorce because of his Roman Catholic faith.
 Jill and Townsend were married in 2004, after Antony's death on 30 December 2003.
 Townsend died in 2014.

 In February 2020, she met Nicholas Herbert, 3rd Baron Hemingford (1934−2022), whom she married in September of that year.
 She died three weeks later, in October, of kidney and heart failure in hospital at Huntingdon, Cambridgeshire.

 Honours

-In 1996, Paton Walsh received the CBE for services to literature and was elected a Fellow of the Royal Society of Literature.
+In 1996, Paton Walsh was invested as a CBE for services to literature, and was elected a Fellow of the Royal Society of Literature.
 In 1998, she won the Phoenix Award from the Children's Literature Association, recognising A Chance Child as the best children's book published twenty years earlier that did not win a major award.